The programme is organized in semesters. Each semester contains 20 weeks, and is subdivided in quarters of 10 weeks each.

 - To add some knowledge from outside your specialisation according to your interests.

-Your course programme will have to be approved by your programme mentor and by the examination committee.
+Your course programme will have to be approved by your programme mentor and by the examination board.

 You should discuss your course programme with your programme mentor as early as possible.
 If possible before the start of first semester of the programme.
 If not then you should consult your programme mentor immediately after the start of your programme at least to settle the courses to be taken during the first semester.
 Not later than half a year after the start of your programme you should register the course programme, using the intake form.